 Homebrew (macOS / Linux)

-Install the CLI from Snapcraft by executing the following command:
+Install the CLI with Snapcraft by executing the following command:

 sudo snap install configcat

-Install the CLI from Chocolatey by executing the following command:
+Install the CLI with Chocolatey by executing the following command:

 choco install configcat